Applications for Fall 2017 will be accepted until the program's capacity has been reached or until the first week of fall classes.

 Applications are rated by a points system, with points based on:

-Call or visit a SWIC Counseling Office for more information on entrance requirements for the HIT program.
+Call or visit the SWIC Academic Advising/Counseling Center for more information on entrance requirements for the HIT program.

 For an individual review of your planning guide, contact the Health Sciences coordinators' assistant.